pyndasaivamsi/DA623_1D_Convolution_demystified/README.md

 # 1-D Convolution demystified: Illustration on synthetic and practical signals
-This a jupyter notebook to describe a tutorial on the topic 1-D convolution of signals.
+This is a jupyter notebook to describe a tutorial on the topic 1-D convolution of signals.
 It covers the concept of convolution and how it's applied.
 Convolution is also applied on some known synthetic signals and practical signals using python.
 Several applications of 1-D convolution are also mentioned.

 <ins> **Contents in Files**</ins> :
 1. Convolution of two 1-D signals.py - code for convolution of two 1-D arrays.